zgraveyard/CI_Starter/README.md

 http://git.io/NrzCqA

 ## ToDO :
+1. do more styling for the auth controller.
-1. add more documentation & examples.
+2. add more documentation & examples.